Quay Street

 One gap between buildings became an access to the cattle market.

 Old barns, attached to the cottages, were taken down in the 1970s as part of Fareham's grand plans to modernise itself.
 One of these was found to have a tunnel leading to the quay, which is likely to have been for smuggling.
-Some of these were replaced by car parking.
-The diversion of the road to meet the new roundabout left a small stub which was used mostly for car parking.
-At the end was Kingdom Hall.
+Some of these buildings were replaced by car parking.
+The diversion of the road to meet the new roundabout left a small stub which was also used mostly for car parking, with people parking around the foundations of buildings which no longer existed.
+At the end was Kingdom Hall, which was taken down in 2007.

 The Lafarge Aggregates building was originally Corys' Wharf filling station, serving the new roundabout which was briefly piped through the arches.
 Quay Street then merged with Portland Street to form Gosport Road.
 In its one way days, the road effectively split, giving choices of heading down to Gosport or back up to town.